JoeyNiestroy/LLM_Math_Search/README.md

 For SLURM clusters, see:
 - `last_hidden_extraction_bash.txt`: CPU job for extraction
-- `model_training_bash_script.txt`: GPU job for training multiple models
+- `model_training_bash_script.txt`: GPU job for training multiple models sequentially

 ## Performance Notes

 **Storage:**
-- Full hidden states: ~2 TB for 100k sequences
+- Full hidden states: ~2 TB for 1M sequences
-- Last hidden only: ~50 GB for 100k sequences (40x reduction)
+- Last hidden only: ~30 GB for 1M sequences

 **Training Speed:**
 - ~1-2 hours for 10-layer model on A100